No Cause for Alarm: Exhibition Preview with Curators Ying Kwok and Chen Wei-ching, Joanne

 La MaMa Galleria

-Please join Ying Kwok, Hong Kong based independent curator and artist, and Chen Wei-ching, Joanne, independent curator and founder of inCube Arts, for a preview and walkthrough of the exhibition No Cause for Alarm at La MaMa Galleria.
-The exhibition brings together the work of eleven artists from Taiwan, Hong Kong and China, and includes mixed-media installations, video, and performances.
-Artists Tang Kwok Hin and Ocean Leung will be joining the walkthrough as well to answer questions on their work.
+Ying Kwok, Hong Kong based independent curator and artist, and Chen Wei-ching, Joanne, independent curator and founder of inCube Arts gave a preview and walkthrough of the exhibition No Cause for Alarm at La MaMa Galleria.
+The exhibition brought together the work of eleven artists from Taiwan, Hong Kong and China, and included mixed-media installations, video, and performances.
+Artists Tang Kwok Hin and Ocean Leung joined the walkthrough as well to answer questions on their work.

 Ying Kwok is an independent curator and artist who is noted for her inventive curatorial approach, which is centered on “boundaries of collaboration” between curators, artists, and the wider community.
 Between 2006 and 2012, she worked as curator for Chinese Arts Centre in Manchester UK with responsibility for the centre’s artistic direction, she delivered exhibitions, talks and events, and also oversaw the artist residency programme.
 Since 2012, Ms. Kwok became independence curator working internationally.
 She initiated and curated Collector Club in 2013, an exhibition that critically explored the value of art from commercial and non-commercial perspectives, and co-curated Harmonious Society, as part of Asia Triennial Manchester 2014.
 To encourage critical thinking and initiating effective discussions in Hong Kong, Ms. Kwok runs Art Appraisal Club with a group of local art professional.
 The group provide regular exhibition review and their articles are published in various magazine and cultural network. http://www.artappraisalclub.com